 - Repeat this process up to three times a day when you are congested.

-If you are going to perform nasal irrigation several times over the course of days you should create a fresh saline mixture each day.
+If you are going to perform nasal irrigation for sinus infections several times over the course of several days, create a fresh saline mixture each day.
 You or your child may experience a slight burning sensation the first few times you perform the nasal irrigation, but this sensation fades after repeat applications for most people.
 You may want to use a sterilized nasal steroid spray bottle for children.

-If you or your child is also currently prescribed a nasal steroid you should perform nasal irrigation before administering the steroid, as it will be more effectively absorbed once the membranes in the nasal passages are cleaned and as decongested as possible.
+If you or your child is also currently prescribed a nasal steroid, perform nasal irrigation before administering the steroid.
+It will be more effectively absorbed once the membranes in the nasal passages are cleaned and as decongested as possible.

 Get Treated for Your Sinusitis or Sinus Infection at Allergy & ENT Associates

-If you or someone in your family is struggling with always-uncomfortable sinus congestion, consider scheduling an appointment with Allergy & ENT Associates.
-Our experienced and compassionate ear, nose and throat experts provide exceptional diagnosis and treatment solutions.
-We would be happy to offer knowledgeable guidance on home remedies and treatments that may alleviate some symptoms and make life a bit more tolerable.
+If you or someone in your family is struggling with consistent sinus congestion, consider scheduling an appointment with Allergy & ENT Associates.
+Our experienced and compassionate ear, nose, and throat experts provide exceptional diagnosis and treatment solutions throughout the Houston area such as Baytown, Cypress, Spring, and many more locations.
+We would be happy to offer knowledgeable guidance on home remedies and treatments that may alleviate some symptoms and make life more tolerable.

 Schedule an appointment by calling (713) MY-SINUS today!